 People appreciate pictures and diagrams when they are reading books.
 The same is true online.
-ClickZ says that adding photos, videos, and infographics to text perform two roles.
+ClickZ says that adding photos, videos, and infographics to text performs two roles.
 First, it creates greater engagement by breaking up the content and reducing digital eyestrain.
-Second, images allow your visitors to scan the page and determine if it is relevant to their needs, which makes for happier visitors.
+Second, images allow your visitors to scan the page and determine if it is relevant to their needs, making for happier visitors.

 The bottom line is to incorporate rich media into your strategy.
 Pay special consideration to videos, embedding targeted ones into your articles.
-Fast Cloud Server hosting from Atlantic.net makes sure that your visuals perform at their very best.
+Fast VPS hosting from Atlantic.net makes sure that your visuals perform at their very best.

 #8.
 Use alt text with photos and videos.

 They say a picture is worth 1000 words, but not to Google: the search engine bots have difficulty understanding images.
-As described by DIYthemes, alt text – like header tags – helps Google to understand the theme and meaning of the picture.
-To use this approach, simply include the alt text in an image tag as follows:
+As described by DIYthemes, alt text – like header tags – helps Google understand the picture’s theme and meaning.
+To use this approach, include the alt text in an image tag as follows:

 <img src=”cheap-running-shoes.jpg” alt=”Cheap Running Shoes” />

-Good luck in your efforts.
-If you need help with setting up reliable and scalable cloud server or PCI hosting for your website or applications, Atlantic.Net offers 24/7 support for your own SSD cloud server, live in just 30 seconds.
+Good luck with your efforts.
+If you need help setting up a reliable and scalable cloud server or PCI hosting for your website or applications, Atlantic.Net offers 24/7 support for your own SSD cloud server, live in just 30 seconds.